RootMD/ReportManager/README.md

 # ReportManager

 ### TO DO ###
-1.Add class with singleton database
+1.Add class with singleton database<br />
-2.Connect controller with database class
+2.Connect controller with database class<br />
-3.Add "add" view
+3.Add "add" view<br />
-4.Finish AddViewController
+4.Finish AddViewController<br />
-5.Extracting to csv/excel
+5.Extracting to csv/excel<br />
-6.Put some Beauty in this
+6.Put some Beauty in this <br />